 Finding the Hardest Ones, Part Two

-This presentation offers strategies to deal with four common problems: (1) finding correct names while dealing with nicknames, "Americanized" and shortened names; (2) getting correct birth/marriage/death data when dealing with questionable records, (3) working with conflicting evidence, and (4) proving or disproving family myths.
+This presentation discusses the best methods of handling four common family history mysteries that are major research problems: (1) strategies for finding correct given and surnames while dealing with nicknames, "Americanized" and shortened names and other naming problems; (2) getting correct birth/marriage/death data when dealing with questionable data, (3) working with conflicting evidence, and (4) proving or disproving family myths.

 Genealogy Unplugged: When Offline Records Are the Best